 Create a Chart¶

-Let’s visualize how churn differs by age and sex.
+Let’s visualize how customer churn differs by age and sex.

 Open the training_data_prepared dataset.